S&M Japanese style - subarashii!

 The Downside |

 This event was an unsubstantiated rumour for months before confirmation - which was irksome to a Japanophile like myself.
-My outfit consisted of kabuki actors make-up, kimono and a shinai, which hid my usually obvious submissive tendencies! | |||||||
+Then it became a sustantiated rumour . . . sugoi! | |

 The Upside |

-I caught a performance by Ai Ohmori which demonstated my poor grasp of the language.
-Luckily it was a slow, stately affair which gave me time to read the projected subtitles and listen to the vocals. | |||||||
+I caught a performance by Ai Ōmori, which demonstrated my poor grasp of the language.
+Luckily it was a slow, stately affair which gave me time to read the projected subtitles as well as listen to the vocals. | |

 The Verdict |

 An excellent display by both TG and the punters.
-There were fewer real Japanese than at previous events (such as TG at the Complex a couple of years ago) but I suppose that few Japanese come all the way to London to see Japanese costumes. | |||||||
+There were fewer real Japanese than at previous events (such as TG at the Complex, a couple of years ago) but I suppose few Japanese come all the way to London to see Japanese costumes. | |

 The Future |

 Despite it being light on S&M for myself I enjoyed a serene night with a Japanese flavour.
 I look forward to their next.
-Or perhaps I'll save up and go to Tokyo. . . | |||||||
+Or perhaps I'll save up and go to Tōkyo. . . | |